Messengers of Light

 The Salvationists bring gifts—and perhaps hope—to the women inside who are being sexually exploited.
 Sometimes the door opens and the Army women walk in; other times they are turned away.
 In any event, they continue, undeterred from their mission.

-On this night, Kate Borrero and Megan Labrecque, Salvation Army cadets from the College for Officer Training (CFOT) are among the women.
+On this night, Kate Borrero and Meghan Labrecque, Salvation Army cadets from the College for Officer Training (CFOT) are among the women.
 This month, they will graduate and become officers.
 They are taking part in the outreach, known as “Pearl Essence,” to meet the requirements of a new elective class offered on anti–human trafficking (see sidebar for Seeking Treasured Pearls).

 Labrecque, who is from Chambersburg, Pa., said she was not sure what to expect during her initial outreach, but she quickly warmed up to the assignment.